fabrizioschiavi/pua/README.md

 # pua-checker
 Helpful files to see all the glyphs of a font in the Unicode Private Use Areas

-Project started by <a href="https://www.fsd.it/">Fabrizio Schiavi</a>, released under MIT License
+Project started by [Fabrizio Schiavi](https://www.fsd.it/), released under MIT License